 Step 11: File Annual Reports

-Corporations are required to submit an annual report with the Massachusetts Secretary of the Commonwealth.
-The annual report is due 2.5 months after the end of your fiscal year. .
+Corporations are required to submit an annual report to the Massachusetts Secretary of the Commonwealth.
+The annual report is due 2.5 months after the end of your fiscal year.
 For example, if the Corporation’s fiscal year-end is December, the Annual Report would be due February 15th.